Get dimensions of a LaTeX expression

 Character string:

 "typeface"(default) renders glyphs as native text using the math font, producing selectable/accessible text in PDF and SVG output.
-Requires the math font to be installed on the system.
-Falls back to path mode automatically on devices that do not support font embedding (e.g., the basepdf()device)."path"renders math symbols as filled vector paths (works on all devices but text is not selectable in PDF/SVG).
-For PDF output with embedded/selectable text, prefercairo_pdf.- gp
+Bundled math fonts and any registered viaload_fontare read directly from their OTF files — no system-wide font install is required.
+Falls back to path mode automatically on devices that lack the R \(\geq\) 4.3 glyph engine (e.g., the basepdf()device).
+For selectable PDF output, prefercairo_pdf."path"renders math symbols as filled vector paths (works on all devices but text is not selectable in PDF/SVG).- gp

 Graphical parameters (see